lamhoangtung/colab_ssh/README.md

 [![license](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/lamhoangtung/colab_ssh/blob/master/LICENSE)

 ## Prerequisite
 - This package only allow SSH public key authentication so you will need to prepare once.
-You might alreday had one at `~/.ssh/id_rsa.pub`.
+You might already had one at `~/.ssh/id_rsa.pub`.
 Refer [this](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server) to create a new one if you don't had once already
-- In order to connect to the SSH tunel from your machine, you will need to install `cloudflared` from [here](https://developers.cloudflare.com/argo-tunnel/getting-started/installation) into your machine
+- In order to connect to the SSH tunel from your machine, you will need to install `cloudflared` from [here](https://developers.cloudflare.com/argo-tunnel/getting-started/installation)

 ## Usage